carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/index.md

 # Introduction

 !!! note
-	This workshop will give you hand-on experience with the AI Toolkit (AITK) and Azure AI Foundry in Visual Studio Code to prototype multimodal agents for your business scenario.
+	This workshop will give you hand-on experience with the AI Toolkit (AITK) in Visual Studio Code to prototype multimodal agents for your business scenario.

 ## Learning Objectives